abrudz/Kbd/README.md

 ## Keyboard layout picture utility

-The script `kbd.dyalog` (`kbd15.dyalog` for version 15.0) is a function to generate pictures of layouts.
+The script `kbd.dyalog` is a function to generate pictures of layouts.
 Usage:
 1. `]Load path/kbd`
 1. `kbd 'path/altgr.klc'` (optionally a left argument can specify the number of keys; 101 or 102)